Abilene High School (Kansas): Athletics

 Abilene High School participates in multiple sports for both boys and girls in the Fall, Winter, and Spring sports seasons.
 The boys' teams are collectively referred to as the Cowboys, while the girls are referred to as the Cowgirls.
 The Cowboys\Cowgirls mascot was chosen as a direct reflection of the history of Abilene as a cattle stop at the end of the Chisholm Trail, and the men who braved the long journey of the old days, and the women who welcomed them at the end of the trail.

-Football
+Football and basketball

 Since 1966, when AHS joined the North Central Kansas League (NCKL), the football team has won or shared a total of 11 league championships.
 The team also won two state championships in 1978 and again in 1987.

 The Cowboys football team and rival Chapman High School share a unique part of high school football history.
 The two teams first began playing each other competitively in 1892.
 According to sports records, this makes the rivalry one of the oldest west of the Mississippi River.
 It is the 8th oldest in the United States.

+In the 2024-2025 season Abilene High School boys basketball team achieved a 16-7 record and returned to the Kansas 4A state tournament for the fourth time in the last five seasons.